RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 app "Notepad" is suitable.
 To edit the configuration file, first open the Notepad app and then use the mouse to drag the configuration file onto the open Notepad window.
-(Becasue by default, files with the .ini extension are not associated with an editor program.)
+(By default, files with the .ini extension are not associated with an editor program.)